Widny/phase_0_unit_1/week_3/1_git_started/my_solution.md

 	3. type git init. this will initialize or reinitialize the file
 	4. type git status.
 This will show that you have an untracked file that needs to be committed
+	5. type git add
-	5. type git commit -m “Type a message about this commit”
+	6. type git commit -m “Type a message about this commit”
-	6. type git remote -v.
+	7. type git remote -v.
-	7. type git push
+	8. type git push

 - Fetch changes:
  	1. git remote -v to list the current remote